 Chromatin and its impact on gene expression and chromosome function; Gene duplication and the evolution of protein functions; Rewiring of transcriptional circuits.

 C531 Cooke Hall

 Fax: (716) 645-2975

-Research in the Rusche lab focuses on chromatin and its impact on gene expression, genome stability, and chromosome function.
-One area of research focuses on Sir2 proteins (sirtuins), which deacetylate histones to repress transcription.
-Because sirtuins require NAD+ for activity, they are proposed to link the processes they regulate with nutrient availability.
-We are investigating how the functions of yeast sirtuins have shifted over the course of evolution to enable species to develop distinct responses to nutrient stress.
-Another area of research focuses on the nucleosome-binding protein Sir3, which partners with Sir2.
-We are reconstructing the steps by which Sir3 evolved through gene duplication from the conserved replication protein Orc1.
-For our studies, we employ yeasts as model organisms, taking advantage of the powerful classical genetic and contemporary comparative genomic approaches available in these species.
+The Rusche Lab studies chromatin and its impact on gene expression and chromosome function.
+We also study how protein functions shift over evolutionary time through mechanisms including gene duplication and rewiring of transcriptional circuits.
+In our studies, we gain an evolutionary perspective by comparing multiple yeast species, taking advantage of the genome editing and comparative genomic approaches available for these species.
+One arm of our research program focuses on Sir2 proteins (sirtuins), which deacetylate histones to repress transcription.
+Because sirtuins require NAD+ for activity, they are thought to link the processes they regulate with nutrient availability.
+We are investigating how the functions of yeast sirtuins have shifted over the course of evolution to enable species to develop distinct responses to low NAD+ stress.
+Another arm of our research focuses on the nucleosome-binding protein Sir3, which partners with Sir2 to form heterochromatin.
+We are reconstructing the steps by which Sir3 evolved from the conserved replication protein Orc1 through gene duplication, subfunctionalization, and specialization.